Dating abuse warning signs

 Downplaying, Denial & Blame Shifting

 When his behavior upsets you, does he take responsibility?
-Or does he shift the conversation all over the place & knock you off balance?
+Or does he shift the conversation all over the place and knock you off balance?

 Here are some examples of the control tactics he might use: